 The World Health Organization (WHO) has established criteria for the diagnosis of osteoporosis:

 The two most available forms of calcium are calcium carbonate and calcium citrate.
 Either type is an acceptable replacement.
 Some evidence supports better absorption of calcium citrate.
 This preparation may be a more judicious choice in patients with achlorhydria or nephrolithiasis.
 It can be taken with or without meals.
 Calcium carbonate is better absorbed with meals because it requires an acid stomach for maximal absorption.
-Read more about recent news concerning calcium supplements and osteoporosis.

 Most authorities, including the National Osteoporosis Foundation, recommend the addition of antiresorptive therapy if the T score is -1.5 SD or greater with major risk factors for fracture, or - 2.0 SD or greater without risk factors.
 Of course, decisions about treatment must be made based on each individual's bone density and associated medical conditions.